49ers to suspend De'Vondre Campbell final three games of 2024 season: Report

 Linebacker De'Vondre Campbell's 2024 NFL season appears to be over.

-The 49ers plan to suspend Campbell for the season's final three games, NFL Media's Ian Rapoport reported Monday morning, citing sources.
+The 49ers plan to suspend Campbell for the season's final three games, a source confirmed to NBC Sports Bay Area on Monday morning after NFL Media's Ian Rapoport first reported the news.

 WATCH ANYTIME FOR FREE